Skip to Content

 • Don’t take too many electrical appliances with you.
 Take only what you really need.
 Unless you really need a laptop, leave it at home.
 A smartphone is usually more than sufficient.

 • Don’t take too many toys for your children.
-Let your kids explore – roll down the sand dunes, climb the rocks, look for animals, play with sand and stones… If you really want to take something, take a small ball or a frisbee.
+Let your kids explore – roll down the sand dunes, climb the rocks, look for animals, play with sand and stones… If you really want to bring some toys, take a small ball or a frisbee.

 Packing FAQ’s